Balkirat21/tcss460-group5-tv-api/README.md

 - Implemented API key authentication through environment variables (.env) for secure route access.
 - Completed the Web API Functionality Plan outlining all proposed routes and features for client documentation.
 - Next steps include implementing POST, PUT, and DELETE routes to enable full CRUD operations and preparing Swagger-based live documentation under an /api-docs route.
+- Tested various cloud hosting options for web APIs.
+Found success with Render and Vercel, however what we decide to go with in the future may be subject to change.

 ---